 RB: Isn’t this particularly important if we return to the challenge of finding a democratic resolution of the Brexit issue – by which I mean not only resolving the binary issue of the Brexit referendum, but resolving all the constitutional issues which have been thrown up by the crisis following the referendum result.

-It seems very clear that the nations of the UK have had almost as little and as unequal an input into this process of decision-making as the regions of the UK.
+It seems very clear that the nations of the UK have had almost as little and as unequal an input into this process of decision-making as the English regions.
 Regions, such as ‘the northern region’ of England have, by some accounts, been much ‘talked about, but not listened to’ across the political class, in ways that actually distort what is at stake for northern voters.

 So this remains a delicate and challenging issue – how to have a UK-wide debate that takes into account the different, perhaps shifting and largely unexamined priorities of the regions and nations?